8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 Overusing succulent fertilizer on soil can have a number of negative effects on soil fertility and plant health, including:

-1. Soil Salinity: Excessive succulent fertilizer application can lead to an accumulation of salts in the soil, which can cause soil structure to degrade and make it difficult for plants to absorb water and nutrients.
+Excessive succulent food application can lead to an accumulation of salts in the soil, which can cause soil structure to degrade and make it difficult for plants to absorb water and nutrients.

 8 Homemade DIY Succulent Fertilizer Recipes